About Mumbai

 Daily Budget Ranges:

-- Includes: Luxury accommodation, fine dining, private transport, and high-end activities
+- Luxury: INR 5000+ (luxury hotel, fine dining, private transport, high-end activities)

 Cost Breakdowns: